/ Updated 22 Apr 2026 45 min read / ,

 The finally block in handleJobException releases the job back to the queue if it hasn't been deleted, released, or marked as failed.
 These three guards are correct and work well when maxTries or maxExceptions properly mark the job as failed.
 However, when those checks are bypassed (because maxTries is 0 or maxExceptions fails to increment due to OOM), the job is never marked as failed, and the release always proceeds.
 This amplifies the unlimited retry issue in those specific scenarios.

-Real-world: PR #45876 (Jan 2023) by @khepin — “jobs that fail because of high memory usage all stay on the queue and accumulate there.
-If enough of them have accumulated, the workers keep spinning on jobs that can never go through.”
+Real-world: PR #45876 (Jan 2023) by @khepin, closed without merging -- "jobs that fail because of high memory usage all stay on the queue and accumulate there.
+If enough of them have accumulated, the workers keep spinning on jobs that can never go through."

 Suggested improvement: Resolving finding #1 (pre-fire maxExceptions check) would address this for jobs with maxExceptions set.
 For the broader case, consider logging a warning when a job is released back to the queue with a high attempt count and no maxTries or maxExceptions configured.
 This wouldn't change behaviour but would make the problem visible instead of silent.